nfcortega89/trendr-client/README.md

     Node.js + Express.js
     MongoDB + Mongoose
     Mocha + Chai
-    Continues integration and deployment with Travis CI
+    Continuous integration and deployment with Travis CI

   Responsive
     The app is fully responsive and quickly adapts to mobile and desktop viewports